Property vs Shares: The Definitive Guide

 And the good news is you can do this using a low risk, methodical approach that ensures you maximize your profits while minimizing your risk.

-In my latest book, Accelerate Your Wealth – It’s Your Money, Your Choice, I demonstrate how you can achieve returns that not only outperform the institutional funds by a significant margin but also rival or outperform the returns you achieve from investing in property.
+In my latest award winning book, Accelerate Your Wealth – It’s Your Money, Your Choice, I demonstrate how you can achieve returns that not only outperform the institutional funds by a significant margin but also rival or outperform the returns you achieve from investing in property.
 And you can do this in as little as a few hours a month once you establish your portfolio.

 In my book, I actively traded a portfolio of the top 20 stocks on the ASX over 10 years from 2 January 2007 to take into account the effect of the GFC and the market volatility that followed.
 The gain achieved from capital growth and dividends during the period to 31 December 2016 was 225.82 per cent or an average annual return of 22.58 per cent, which you would have to say is pretty impressive.
 This equates to an annual compounded rate of return of 12.54 per cent.
 Obviously the real return will be lower after factoring in capital gains tax and inflation.